Kansas City woman nearly dies from COVID-19, goes without healthcare during pandemic

 Lynch said once that ends, she’s not sure what she will do.

-Unlike Louise and her husband, Sara doesn’t have health insurance after aging out from coverage on her parent’s plan at the age of 26.
-She said she’s already witnessed firsthand how some facilities treat patients that don’t have health insurance when experiencing symptoms after getting a coronavirus vaccine.
+Unlike Louise and her husband, Sara doesn’t have health insurance after aging out from coverage on her parent’s plan at 26.
+She said she’s already witnessed firsthand how some facilities treat patients without health insurance when experiencing symptoms after getting a coronavirus vaccine.
 She described it as being treated like a “leper.”

 Lynch is one of the thousands who fall within the Medicaid coverage gap in Kansas, one of 12 states that have yet to expand coverage.